learn-academy-2023-foxtrot/treasurehunt-shauneigh/README.md

 imported Square component

 - As a user, when I click on one of the question marks, an alert appears with the index position of that question mark in the array.

+- Pseudocode:
+    - function name: handleClick
+    - inpput: index (number), selectedIndex
+    - output: index (number)
+    - process: use alert() to show the index of the selected square
+    - place function on App.js, the container component

+    - funcction expression
+    ```js
+    const handleClick = (selectedIndex) => {
+    //return something
+    alert(selectedIndex)

+    ```
+    - function call
+    - perform function call through an onClick attribute placed on each square on Square.js
+    - the arguement will be the index of that square (functional props)

 - As a user, when I click on one of the question marks, a tree emoji appears instead of the alert.
 - As a user, if I select the winning square, the question mark will become a treasure emoji.
 If I select the losing square, the question mark will become a bomb emoji.
 - As a user, I can click on a “Play Again” button that will restart the game.